Data Wrangling

 Overview of lesson

 Data wrangling is the step where messy, real‑world data is turned into something usable.
-In practice, this often means linking multiple tables (e.g., combining sample metadata with expression data), filtering out unwanted rows, and saving clean versions of your data for later use. pandas enables you to do all this and more when it comes to data manipulation.
-In this lesson, you will work with datasets and learn how to merge, filter, and reorder tables so that you can easily complete downstream analyses and create visualizations.
+In practice, this often means linking multiple tables (e.g., combining sample metadata with expression data), filtering out unwanted rows and then saving clean versions of your data for later use. pandas enables you to do all this and more.
+In this lesson, you will work with datasets and learn how to merge, filter and reorder tables so that you can easily complete downstream analyses and create visualizations.

 Linked DataFrames

-Oftentimes, we may have multiple files that relate to the same dataset.
-In these cases, we want to make sure that the data in these files are linked together in such a way that we match the identities correctly.
-Therefore, knowing how to reorder datasets and determine whether the data matches is an important skill.
+Oftentimes, we have multiple files related to the same dataset.
+In these cases, we want to make sure that the data in these files are linked together in a way that allows us to match identities correctly.
+Therefore, knowing how to reorder datasets and determine data matches is an important skill.

 In our use case, we will be working with genomic data.
-We have gene expression data generated by RNA-seq and metadata corresponding to each samples.
-Inside our data folder, we have these two related files:
+We have gene expression data generated by RNA-seq and metadata that corresponds to each samples.
+In our data folder, we have these two related files:

 • mouse_exp_design.csv